ionvop/nowcast/backend/docs/api-docs.md

 ### 5.1 Weather — Current Conditions

 Returns the raw Google current-conditions payload for a coordinate.
+The payload is the **raw Google Weather API response** and may vary; the client should treat it as opaque and read the fields it needs defensively.
+The example below shows the real Google shape (see `docs/endpoint-responses.md`).

 ```
 POST /api/weather